 “In addition, the basic design was shared with the skyline of the same period (R31 type), and the development cost was suppressed” (http://carcast.jp/2749).
 That quote right there tells you the fate the Leopard has always been facing.
-The R31 shares many characteristics, but it is slightly a slightly longer wheel base.
+The R31 shares many characteristics, but it has slightly longer wheel base.
 Obviously the R31 was, in all, successful.

 The leopard came out as a 2 door coupe (previous model was offered in sedan).
 The trim levels were offered with different engines.
 The engines were all V6 and all VG motors.
 VG20E (2.0 SOHC), VG20ET (SOHC turbocharged) and VG30DE (3.0 DOHC).
 Interesting enough, they skipped a VG30E (and was never offered in the F31 chassis in Japan).

 XS and XS II (2.0 VG20ET Jet turbo),